RaphaelMaschinsen/zeughaus/README.md

     gedit README.md

-And then copy this next block out and paste it into the terminal:
+And then copy this next block out and paste it into the terminal to download the very large audio file:

     wget --no-check-certificate "https://drive.google.com/uc?export=download&id=1tNaFGEDqVOImcn3eANmDV6DPHLmJ-mUM" -O File.wav

+Or this code to download the smaller audio file:

+    wget --no-check-certificate "FILE HAS NOT BEEN UPLOADED TO GOOGLDE DRIVE YET" -O File.wav

 ### Configuring ALSA for Audio Output